 The screen reader can't be used for gameplay or social features like voice and text chat.
 Stay tuned for news about additional functionality.

 Stadia screen reader on your TV

-- While playing on your TV, tap the Stadia button on your Stadia Controller.
+- Tap the Stadia button on your Stadia Controller.

 - At the top of the menu, select Options .